Control Objectives for Information and related Technology (COBIT) Compliance

 - Acquisition and Implementation.
 Whether new systems have been developed internally or acquired from outside vendors, it is critical that they are properly tested and configured before they are implemented in to your production environment.
 Secure Configuration Manager can be used to audit these systems in the test environment to ensure they meet your configuration policy requirements before they are implemented.
 The AppManager Suite (AppManager®) can be used to monitor the performance availability of systems to ensure that they do not have a negative impact on your environment.

 - Manage Performance & Capacity.
 AppManager collects monitoring data over time and reporting features enable advanced analysis of data.
 It comes with pre-configured reports in areas such as service levels, events, performance, trends, prediction and watch lists.
 In addition, an interactive console allows for point-and-click report creation and customization.

-By simplifying, automating and auditing the access certification process, Access Governance Suite enables security teams to hold business managers accountable and to integrate certifications into corporate compliance processes.
+By simplifying, automating and auditing the access certification process, Identity Governance enables security teams to hold business managers accountable and to integrate certifications into corporate compliance processes.

 Anomaly detection in Sentinel Enterprise enables you to automate identification and alert on anomalous activity without the need to know exactly what you are looking for.
 With alerts and evidence of unknown threat in hand, you can speed remediation and better mitigate risk.

 - Configuration & Change Management is an underlying process for many other ITIL processes.
 Secure Configuration Manager helps detect and report on configurations and configuration changes.